ASL Slam is a platform that offers the stage to performers and audience members to come up and rap, rhapsodize and rehash in sign language.

-In 2013, ASL Slam kicked off its first tour, visiting Michigan, Austin, France, and many other locales.
-ASL Slam is still growing, and has officially franchised events in Boston and Chicago while the NYC Slam continues to thrive.
+In 2013, ASL Slam kicked off its first tour, visiting Austin, Boston, Michigan, France, and many other locales.

 In 2019, ASL Slam officially became a non-profit organization, with Douglas Ridloff as the founder, joined by a designated board and ongoing support team.

-ASL Slam continues to maintain its monthly event in New York City, now hosted at the Nuyorican Poets Cafe.
-The project brings together established Deaf poets and performers to share their material with a wider community, and also offers the stage to audience members.
+ASL Slam brings together established Deaf poets and performers to share their material with a wider community, and also offers the stage to audience members.
 Slam is a safe space for the Deaf community to play, experiment and share in their native American Sign Language.

 Building off the momentum and community engagement of ASL Slam’s monthly shows, we seek to expand the reach and potential of ASL Slam as a catalyst for new artistic production in American Sign Language.